Timeline for Intern/Residency Applications

 All necessary documents (MSPE's/Dean's Letter, Transcripts, board scores, etc.) will be compiled by Academic Affairs to be uploaded into ERAS.

-Coordinate with faculty to have your recommendation letters sent to the Office of Academic Affairs for submission into ERAS by the application deadlines.
-It is your obligation to follow up and ensure that letters have been received by Academic Affairs.
+Coordinate with faculty to have your recommendation letters uploaded to ERAS by the application deadlines.
+It is your obligation to follow up and ensure that letters have been uploaded.

 Choose the programs in which you are interested and assign documents to be sent to programs on the ERAS website.